-Outstanding facilities and interactions The $115M French Family Science Center, completed in 2007, provides outstanding research space for the Department plus related groups in Physics and Biology.
-A five-minute walk can reach all of the basic physical sciences, the engineering school, and most of basic medical sciences on campus.
+From out beautiful home in the French Family Science Center, a five-minute walk can reach all of the basic physical sciences, the engineering school, and most of basic medical sciences on campus.
 This physical proximity, unparalleled at major American universities, fosters strong interdisciplinary connections and enables research to solve major scientific problems with broad impact.

-Novel foci Our hiring has not been centered around traditional subdisciplines, such as physical or organic chemistry (although much of our work fits into those categories).
-Rather, the emphasis has been on directions which reflect Duke's traditional excellence, existing strengths, and differential opportunities: theoretical/computational chemistry, molecular and biomolecular imaging, chemical biology, nanomaterials, and energy science.
-In addition to research opportunities in chemistry, members of the Department participate in interdisciplinary centers and training programs covering Photonics and Biophotonics; Developmental, Cell and Molecular Biology; Biophysics; Materials Science; Genetics; Pharmacology; and Toxicology.
+Our research programs take advantage of Duke's unique strenghts and differential opportunities: theoretical/computational chemistry, molecular and biomolecular imaging, chemical biology, nanomaterials, and energy science.
+Many members of the Department participate in interdisciplinary centers and training programs covering Photonics and Biophotonics; Develpmental, Cell and Molecular Biology; Biophysics; Materials Science; Genetics; Pharmacology; and Toxicology.

-Balance between research, teaching, and service Excellence in research is at the core of a good Chemistry department, but an outstanding one reflects a broader mission.
-General chemistry is taught by our most distinguished researchers and by extraordinary educators such as James Bonk, who is celebrating 50 years on the faculty.
-Chemistry faculty play major roles in University administration.
-Our students regularly organize new graduate and undergraduate courses and programs (such as our new Future Faculty program) and run outreach activities, and our students and faculty alike have been recognized with numerous university teaching awards.
+Excellence in research is at the core of a good Chemistry department, but a truly outstanding one reflects a broader mission.
+Our undergraduate courses are taught by our most distinguished researchers and by extraordinary educators, and we use and develop the best teaching methods and course content for our students.
+Graduate students are an active part of this mission, and they often organize new courses (through our Future Faculty program) and participate in our strong outreach programs.
+Not surprisingly, our students and faculty alike have been recognized with numerous university teaching, service, and mentoring awards.